AhmedShab/assignment-2/README.md

+# Website link

+The website can be viewed in this link: https://ahmedshab.github.io/assignment-2/

 # Business Website

 This project is a business website designed to provide information about the company's services, products, and contact details.
 The website includes various pages such as the home page, contact page, sign-in page, and sign-up page.